mongodb/docs/primer/source/core/production-notes.rst

-- Set the file descriptor limit, ``-n``, and the user process limit (ulimit), ``-u``, above 20,000, according to the suggestions in the :doc:`ulimit </reference/ulimit>` document.
+- Set the file descriptor limit, ``-n``, and the user process limit (ulimit), ``-u``, above 20,000, according to the suggestions in the :manual:`ulimit </reference/ulimit>` document.
 A low ulimit will affect MongoDB when under heavy use and can produce errors and lead to failed connections to MongoDB processes and loss of service.